Capturing and Cropping the First Image

 This part of the Capture X Getting Started Guide describes:

-The process described assumes images will be cropped manually, using a cropping template.
+- AutoCrop can be used in capturing diamond drilling core tray images, although the cropping boundary itself will not be applied until the image is uploaded to the Imago Portal.
 See the AutoCrop for Core Tray Images guide for information on using Seequent’s machine learning technology to automatically crop core tray images.

 Capturing the First Image